melato/lxdops/README.md

 ```

 - clone the alp/copy container snapshot
-- attach a /home directory
+- attach a new /home directory
+- copy files form alp's /home
 - add a user

 ## dev-test.yaml - clone a container and its attached filesystems